heykathl/CV/README.md

 ## Skills

-In addition to the tech skills developed as a result of my time at Makers Academy, I further enhanced my existing soft skills which would be transferrable and beneficial within the tech industry.
+In addition to the tech skills developed as a result of my time at Makers Academy, I further enhanced my existing soft skills that will be transferable and beneficial within the tech industry.

 ### Soft Skills